AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 **Arguments**:

 - `windType` _WindType_ - AuroraWindAtlas, Era5, Merra2, or NEWA
-  useReanalysisCorrection (bool, optional):Should Regional Reanalysis Correction be enabled.
+- `useReanalysisCorrection` _bool, optional_ - Should Regional Reanalysis Correction be enabled.
   If true then a location specific *reanalysisScaleCorrectionDelta* is used.
 Defaults to None.
-- `reanalysisScaleCorrectionDelta` _float, optional_ - Override the location specific *reanalysisScaleCorrectionDelta*.
+- `reanalysisScaleCorrectionDelta` _float, optional_ - Override the location specific
+  *reanalysisScaleCorrectionDelta*.
 This has no effect if *reanalysisScaleCorrectionDelta* is false.
 Defaults to None.

 ## P50ScalingParameters Objects